ligato/docs/docs/tutorials/06_plugin-lookup.md

 The top-level plugin uses your two plugins as dependencies.
 The plugin lookup takes the provided plugin `Agent` and reads all dependencies in the order they are defined.
 The first plugin read is `HelloWorld`, but this plugin also has a dependency on another plugin, `HelloUniverse`.

 The `HelloUniverse` has a dependency on `HelloWorld`.
-But this plugin is already known to the plugin lookup process so it is skipped.
-The plugin places the `HelloUniverse` first, then `HelloWorld` and the `Agent` plugin is last.
+However, the plugin lookup process already knows about the HelloWorld plugin, so it is skipped.
+The plugin lookup process places the HelloUniverse plugin first, then the HelloWorld plugin, and the `Agent` plugin is last.
 The plugin methods `Init()` and `AfterInit()` will be called in this order.

-Note that the plugin resolution for cross dependencies The order of plugins determines the plugin resolution for cross dependencies.
+The order of plugins determines the plugin resolution for cross dependencies.

-Switch the plugin order in the `Agent`:
+Switch the plugin order in the Agent plugin:
 ```go
 type Agent struct {
 	Hu *HelloUniverse